Adani Foundation, Adani Electricity observe National Energy Conservation Day with students in Mumbai - www.lokmattimes.com

 New Delhi, Dec 16 The Adani Foundation, supported by Adani Electricity, recently observed National Energy Conservation Day with ...

-Under its Corporate Social Responsibility (CSR) programme Project ‘Utthan’, Adani Foundation and Adani Electricity celebrated the day on December 14 with students from 947 schools that are part of Brihanmumbai Municipal Corporation (BMC), across the city.
+Under its Corporate Social Responsibility (CSR) programme, Project ‘Utthan’, Adani Foundation, and Adani Electricity celebrated the day on December 14 with students engaging in several educational and fun activities.

 “A massive success for National Energy Conservation Day!
 Adani Electricity and Adani Foundation's CSR project, 'Utthan' (aimed at enhancing learning outcomes in BMC schools across Mumbai), in collaboration with BMC and the dedication of BMC school teachers and Utthan Sahayaks, engaged students in vital energy awareness,” according to an official statement.